scrapy/scrapy/docs/index.rst

     Get Scrapy installed on your computer.

 :ref:`intro-tutorial`
-    Write your first Scrapy project
+    Write your first Scrapy project.

 Scraping basics